tttMelody/KAP-manual/en/security/ldap.en.md

 ## LDAP Authentication

 KAP supports integration with LDAP servers for user authentication.
 This validation is achieved through the Spring Security framework, so it has a good versatility.
+Before enabling LDAP authentication, please contact your LDAP administrator for required information.

 ### Setup LDAP server
 Before enabling LDAP authentication, you need an running LDAP service.
 If you already have it, contact the LDAP administrator to get the necessary information including connectivity inforamtion, organization structure, etc.

-If you don't have LDAP server, need install one for KAP.
+If you don't have LDAP server, you need install one for KAP.
 The recommended server tool is OpenLDAP Server 2.4, as it is an open source implementation (under OpenLDAP Public License) and is the most popular LDAP server.
 It has been packaged in some Linux distributions like Red Hat Enterprise Linux; it can also be downloaded from http://www.openldap.org/

-The installation may vary with different platform.
-You may need check different documents or tutorials like.
+The installation may vary with different platforms.
+You may need check different documents or tutorials.
 Here we take CentOS 6.4 as an example:

 * Check installation
 ```shell